brianyingling/notes/udemy/aws-certified-solutions-architect-associate/14-messaging.md

     * HTTP/HTTPS (with delivery retries - how many times?)
     * Lambda
     * Emails
-    * SNS messages
+    * SMS messages
     * Mobile notifications

 ## SNS integrates with a lot of Amazon Products
-* Some services can send data directly to SNS for notifications
+* Many AWS services can send directly to SNS for notifications
 * CloudWatch (for alarms)
 * Auto Scaling Groups notifications
 * S3 (on bucket events)